-In addition, you can incorporate an ActiveFactory trend to show InTouch historical trend data saved to an Wonderware Historian database.
+In addition, you can incorporate a ActiveFactory trend to show InTouch historical trend data saved to a IndustrialSQL ServerArchestrA Bulk Import Utility database.

 Using Historical Trend Objects

 You can create and configure a trend with the WindowMaker Historical Trend tool.
 You can